About

 Funding to support more women to access public fertility care.

-Alleviating period poverty with funding for free pads and tampons in public spaces.
+Alleviating period poverty with funding for free pads and tampons in public spaces - including at Northcote Library.

 Expanding the network of Early Parenting Centres – including one in Northcote.